Tools, Technique, and Approach for Cloud Migration

 • Refactoring, also known as ‘lift, tinker, and shift,’ is tweaking and optimizing your apps for the cloud.
 A platform-as-a-service (PaaS) framework is used in this case.
 The applications’ core architecture remains unaffected, but changes are made to enable good use of cloud migration tools.

 • Revising adds to previous programs, necessitating more major modifications to the code and architecture of the cloud-based systems.
 You do this to allow applications to fully utilize the cloud services available, which may cause major code changes.
 This strategy necessitates forethought and advanced knowledge.

 • Rebuilding advances the Revise approach by getting rid of the existing code base and putting in a new one.
 This is a lengthy procedure that is only taken into account when businesses determine that their current techniques do not meet current business requirements.

-• Replacing is yet another way to address the issues that motivate the Rebuild approach.
+• Replacing is yet another way to address the issues that motivate the approach.
 The distinction is that you don't have to start from scratch when developing its own native application.
 This entails migrating to a vendor-provided third-party, pre-built application.
 The only thing you move from your existing program is the data, and the rest of the system is brand new.